 Containment Booms are a commonly used containment method.
 The barriers float on the water, with material that hangs below, to catch contaminants.
-These are simply to deploy, and help in recovery efforts while protecting surrounding resources.
-These barriers are effective in relatively level water, however; any significant waves allow contaminants to escape to boom and impact the surrounding environment.
+These are to deploy, and help in recovery efforts while protecting surrounding resources.
+These barriers are effective in relatively level water, however any significant waves allow contaminants to escape boom and impact the surrounding environment.

 After using containment booms, skimmers are used to recover the contaminants.